Celinezzzzz/git_assignment/README.md

 3. Click "Add people" and search by the username, full name, or email
 4. Select the correct user from the dropdown
 5. Choose the "Write" permission and click "Add [username] to this repository"

+e.
+What is the difference between git and GitHub?
+Git is a distributed version control system for tracking changes in code during software development process.
+GitHub is a web-based hosting services for Git repos with collaboration features.

+f.
+What does git diff do?
+Git diff allows users to preview changes before committing.